Positioning and installation

 - Installation is better in a large and central room in the house to ensure maximum circulation of the heat.

 - Connection to the mains supply is recommended using a 13Amp socket or a switched fuse spur.

 - IMPORTANT: If the installation of the product is near flammable surfaces, the minimum distances are indicated on the label located on the back of the stove.

 The stove must be installed and assembled by qualified personnel.
 The stove installer must guarantee an installation with easy access to the stove and of the chimney.

-- the combustion air cannot be obtained from a garage or from an area without ventilation or exchange of air, but from a free or external space;
+- Combustion air cannot be obtained from a garage or from an area without ventilation or exchange of air, but from a free or external space.

-- the use of a mesh at the end of the exhaust pipe is absolutely forbidden as this could cause the poor functioning of the stove;
+- Use of a mesh at the end of the exhaust pipe is absolutely forbidden as this could cause the poor functioning of the stove;

 The stove must be installed and assembled by qualified personnel.
 The warranty on the stove is dependant on correct installation.